Financial-Times/dotcom-reliability-kit/packages/errors/README.md

 - dependencies which have returned an HTTP error status code
 - data stores which haven't provided the expected data

+#### `OperationalError.cause`

+The `cause` property of an operational error stores the root cause error instance, e.g. an error that has been caught as part of a `try`/`catch` block.
+It allows the operational error to include the diagnostic information captured by the root cause error.

 #### `OperationalError.isErrorMarkedAsOperational()`